 Professional Support

 Here’s something we can’t say enough: You do not have to do this alone.
 At Sivana Bali, we help individuals and families unravel the complex web that addiction weaves.
-Our luxury-level recovery programs understand that healing takes place in relationship and relationships often need to be restored.
+Our luxury-level recovery programs recognise that relationships often undergo healing and require restoration.

-All levels of therapy from couples, to family and individual also have their place in working toward this goal.
+All levels of therapy, from couples to family and individual, also have their place in working towards this goal.
 Knowing what to expect going into addiction counselling can help both partners get ready for this important work.
 A good therapist can help both people learn to communicate more effectively, process trauma and establish new patterns to sustain long-term recovery.

 Our mental health rehab programs offer treatment that addresses both addiction and any co-existing mental health disorders for individuals who are struggling with dual diagnosis.